Museums of Paris

 The exhibitions

-The Louvre’s permanent collection features nearly 300,000 works of art that date before 1948, and of which only 35,000 are visible to the public.
-The enormous collection is organized by themes in various departments: an Oriental Antiquities department, Egyptian Antiquities department, Greek Antiquities department and Roman and Etruscan departments.
-The museum also includes a part on the history of the actual palace, including the Louvre during the Middle Ages, Islamic art, paintings, sculptures and graphic art.
+The Louvre’s permanent collection features nearly 300,000 works of art before 1948, of which only 35,000 are visible to the public.
+The enormous collection is organized by themes in various departments: an Oriental Antiquities department, Egyptian Antiquities department, Greek Antiquities department, and Roman and Etruscan departments.
+The museum also includes a part of the history of the actual palace, including the Louvre during the Middle Ages, Islamic art, paintings, sculptures, and graphic art.

 These are some of the most impressive paintings on display: